lordofthejars/nosql-unit/README.md

   INSERT          Insert defined datasets before executing any test method.
   DELETE\_ALL     Deletes all elements of database before executing any test method.
   CLEAN\_INSERT   This is the most used strategy.
 It deletes all elements of database and then insert defined datasets before executing any test method.
-  REFRESH         Insert all data defined in datasets that are not present on database.
   --------------- ----------------------------------------------------------------------------------------------------------------------------------------

   : Load Strategies